minoseigenheer/SWD-over-USB-C/README.md

  A logic AND gate (SN74LVC1G08) checks if CC1 and CC2 are logic one and switches a 4-channel MUX switch (TMUX1511) which connects the SWD lines to the USB-C connector.
  I added OpAmps in front of the AND gate to boost the CC voltages above the minimum high-state voltage (2V for SN74LVC1G08).

- If you don't care about the official specs you don't need the OpAmps and just use very low CC pull-up resistors on your debug connector board.
+ If you don't care about the official specs you could leave the OpAmps away and just use low CC pull-up resistors on your debug connector board.
- > This debug connector board pulls the CC pins to 5V without a pull-up resistor at all (0Ω) which would not work if you are using a USB-C PD chip with DAM detection.
+ > My debug connector board pulls the CC pins to 5V without a pull-up resistor at all (0Ω) which would not work if you are using a USB-C PD chip with DAM detection.

  <img src="images/DAM_detection_circuit.png" width="600" alt="SWD over USB-C pinout"/>

+ <b>Make sure you add EST protection to all USB and SWD signal lines! </b>
  The [target device schematics](/Schematic_DAM_detection.pdf) shows an example of the whole device USB circuit.

  ## Links